ryoppippi/example-backend-hono/README.md

 Add a `.dev.vars` file (or use `.dev.vars.example` as a template):

 - `GOOGLE_GENERATIVE_AI_API_KEY` - Your Google AI API key
-- `LAYERCODE_WEBHOOK_SECRET` - Your Layercode pipeline's webhook secret, found in the [Layercode dashboard](https://dash.layercode.com) (goto your pipeline, click Edit in the Your Backend Box and copy the webhook secret shown)
+- `LAYERCODE_WEBHOOK_SECRET` - Your Layercode agent's webhook secret, found in the [Layercode dashboard](https://dash.layercode.com) (goto your agent, click Edit in the Your Backend Box and copy the webhook secret shown)
 - `LAYERCODE_API_KEY` - Your Layercode API key found in the [Layercode dashboard settings](https://dash.layercode.com/settings)

 If running locally, setup a tunnel (we recommend cloudflared which is free for dev) to your localhost so the Layercode webhook can reach your backend.
 Follow our tunneling guide here: [https://docs.layercode.com/tunnelling](https://docs.layercode.com/tunnelling)